jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] An idea is to have the system interface be there if you need it, and optimized away if not needed or just be a view on it, not necessarily a non-optimal way of object representation in runtime.
 I am going too far with this now, I think.
 Too many edge-cases.
 Lots of ideas come to mind.
 - [ ] ~ System Objects seem to lead to Assignment, Connectors and Connections, but one is sort of the internals, while the other is just basics of notation, so not sure to keep them intermixed like that.
 - [ ] ~ I just keep thinking the chapter could be split into a neutral view on system aspects, leading to connections, connectors and assignment, and separating out the specific implementation, which I do not find uninteresting, but… it does not seem to be 'the language', it seems 'the runtime', which can expose itself through the system interface.
 It may even be demoted to Construct Drafts.
 It might be more than a draft, but… maybe for that reason put it in Broader View.
 - [ ] ~ (Also about Pointers): The distinction between system interfaces for references and for objects might also be derived from the impression that in the object reference notation it may be implied what is the object and what is the reference.
 I feel uneasy that I seem to change opinion of what makes a symbol a reference.
 It is a story of subtleties that might lurk under the hood, that could be the subject of the Pointers chapter and may be better pretending the problem does not exist.
 I have multiple interpretations I sort of equally like, that might not even be in each other's way.
 It may just create an odd rule set of when something is a reference and when something is an object.
 If I keep comparing it with 'text code' I seem to find answers.
 How it works in text code, I feel there is often a parallel to be found in this diagram notation.
-If it is a reference or an object may also be 'weird' in C#, so Circle might be excused for it too.
+If it is a reference or an object may also be 'weird' in C#, so Encircle might be excused for it too.
-- [ ] ~ Elaborations on reasons might be moved to Circle Broader View.
+- [ ] ~ Elaborations on reasons might be moved to Encircle Broader View.

 #### Less Difficult Perhaps